pravinchandankhede/pravinchandankhede.github.io/_posts/2022-12-15-WhatIsNTP.md

 | **White Rabbit** | Extension of PTP for sub-nanosecond accuracy using fiber optics.             | Particle physics, scientific research (e.g., CERN)      |
 | **Chrony**       | Modern NTP implementation optimized for variable network conditions.         | Linux systems, virtual machines, mobile devices         |

+In this article we will focus on the NTP Protocol, we will see the details about NTP.

-## How NTP Works
+## What is NTP Protocol?

 **NTP (Network Time Protocol)** is a standardized protocol used to synchronize the clocks of computers and devices over a network.
-It ensures that all systems agree on the correct time, which is essential for logging, security, coordination, and data consistency.
+It ensures that all systems agree on the correct time.
+It is a -

 - **Standard**: Defined in RFC 5905
 - **Protocol Layer**: Operates over **UDP port 123**